chiragpatole/octanet/README.md

-# octanet_july Landing web page
+# octanet_july
 A responsive Landing page of a travel agency.This is the first task in octanet virtual internship programme.
+2nd Task - To-Do List